Andrey2001/square-computation/README.md

 # square-computation

-We have 3 functions is given in Cartesian coordinates x, y.
-The task is approximately calculate square which situated between functions' lines.
+3 functions is defined in Cartesian coordinates x, y.
+The task is to calculate approximately square of figure which situated between graphics of this functions.